 Tour Restrictions at Waiora Water Treatment Plant

-Maintenance and upgrade work is staking place between May 2018 and mid November 2018 at the Waiora Water Treatment Plant.
+Maintenance and upgrade work is staking place between May 2018 and June 2019 at the Waiora Water Treatment Plant.

 The work is likely to impact on access to a number of areas of the plant and this may require us to restrict some tours and public visits to the site until the majority of construction and maintenance work are complete.

 The restrictions are required to ensure work can be carried out efficiently and in a safe manner.
 We look forward to resuming full tours of the Waiora Water Treatment plant as soon as possible.

 Curious as to what happens to the dirty water from your toilet, shower, and laundry?

 Ever wondered how the Council treats water from the river to the tap?

 What about runoff from lawns gardens and rainwater?

 City Waters offers tours to both plants on Tuesdays only.
 These take place at the Waiora Water Treatment Plant from 10am-12 noon, and at the Pukete Wastewater Treatment Plant from 1-2pm.
 Tours fill up fast, so book early.

 Both private and public schools can book and students must be at least 9 years old, or Year 5.
 It is recommended schools book both tours on the same day.

 To sign up please read the Visitors group information guidelines and submit a Tour request form.

 We also offer tours for professional groups and industry-specific visitors on a case-by-case basis.
 To sign up please read the Visitors group information guidelines and submit a Tour request form.

 Our treatment plants are industrial sites and operate 24 hours a day, seven days a week.
 Your safety is important to us so please ensure you have read and understood the Visitors group information guidelines before booking your tour.